tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

 each bit plane (that is a uint32_t with all of the pin toggles for all 3 output ports for a particular pixel on a single bit plane, there are bit_depth number of bit planes per image) is updated atomically in a single write.
 This means there is no need for double buffering to achieve flicker-free display.
-Simply call map_byte_image_to_pwm with your new image buffer as often as you like.
+Simply call map_byte_image_to_bcm with your new image buffer as often as you like.
 The data will be overwritten and the new PWM data will be updated immediately.
 This allows you to draw to the display at up to 9600Hz (depending on the number of chained displays) however frame rates of about 120fps seem to produce excellent results and higher frame rates have diminishing returns after that.